Lima: Architecture

 The architecture of the capital is characterized by a mixture of styles as reflected in the changes between trends throughout various periods of the city's history.
-Examples of colonial architecture include structures such as the Basilica and Convent of San Francisco, the Lima Metropolitan Cathedral, and the Palacio de Torre Tagle.
-These constructions were generally influenced by the styles of Spanish Neoclassicism, Spanish Baroque, and the Spanish Colonial styles.
+Examples of colonial architecture include structures such as the Basilica and Convent of San Francisco, the Metropolitan Cathedral, and the Palacio de Torre Tagle.
+These constructions were generally influenced by the styles of Spanish Neoclassicism, Spanish Baroque, and the Spanish Colonial styles during the Viceroyalty of Peru.

 In the buildings of the historic center you can see over 1,600 balconies dating from the Viceroyalty and Republican times.
 The types of balconies that the city presents are open balconies, flat, box, continuous, among others.
+These balconies are similar to those in Spain as well as Trujillo, Peru's third largest city.
 After the Independence of Peru, a gradual shift towards Neoclassical and Art Nouveau styles took place.
 Many of these constructions were influenced by the French architectural style.

 In 1940, the census results reflected the city's major urban problems such as sanitation, housing, work, recreation and transportation.
 During the following years, the Society of Architects, the Institute of Urbanism, the Grupo Espacio, the magazine El Arquitecto Peruano and the Department of Architecture at the National School of Engineers were created.
 These entities tried to promote the improvement of urban conditions based on modern principles.
 Meanwhile, the State promoted the development of collective housing through organizations such as the National Housing Commission (CNV) and the National Office of Planning and Urban Development (ONPU).
 With the architect Fernando Belaunde as deputy, in 1945 the Housing Plan based on Neighborhood Units was made official.

 Some government buildings as well as major cultural institutions were built in this architectural time period.
 During the 1950s and 1960s, several Brutalist style buildings were built on behalf of the military government of Juan Velasco Alvarado.
 Examples of this architecture are the Museo de la Nación and the Peruvian Ministry of Defense.
-The 20th century saw the appearance of glass skyscrapers, particularly around the city's financial district.
-There are also several new architectural projects and real estate.
+The 20th century saw the appearance of glass skyscrapers, particularly around the city's financial district, San Isidro.There are also several new architectural projects and real estate.
+The current tallest building in Lima and all of Peru is the Torre Banco de la Nación, which has a height of 140 metres.